Rjected/go-ethereum/README.md

-## Go Ethereum
+## Go Ethereum (With P2P enabled on the dev network)

 Official Golang implementation of the Ethereum protocol.
+This version of Geth has a lot more logging related to the handling of p2p messages, and enabled P2P functionality on the dev network (`--dev`).

 [![API Reference](
 https://camo.githubusercontent.com/915b7be44ada53c290eb157634330494ebe3e30a/68747470733a2f2f676f646f632e6f72672f6769746875622e636f6d2f676f6c616e672f6764646f3f7374617475732e737667